pcsubirachs/btc_hardware/README.md

 This is a repository of free and open source hardware designs for Bitcoin.

-The goal is to make it easy for anyone to gain access to hardware designs in the Bitcoin space which they can print or make at home.
+The goal is to make it easy for anyone to gain access to hardware designs in the Bitcoin space to print, build or make at home.

 ### Seed Signer